GoKwik

 4

-• Unified data from Checkout, Returns, and other products.
+• Unified data from Checkout, Returns, and other products into one view.

-• Enabled deeper insights into purchase behavior and lifecycle patterns.
+• Surfaced deeper insights into purchase behavior and lifecycle patterns.

-• Powered smarter segmentation and targeting using first-party commerce signals.
+• Powered smarter segmentation using first-party commerce signals competitors lacked.

 Why This Matters